 Crotamiton topical may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you have ever had an allergic reaction to a topical medication.
+You should not use crotamiton topical if you have ever had an allergic reaction to a topical medication.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether crotamiton topical passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Crotamiton topical is not approved for use by anyone younger than 18 years old.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not take by mouth.
 Crotamiton topical is for use only on the skin.
 Do not use this medicine on swollen or oozing skin.
 If this medicine gets in your eyes or mouth, rinse with water.